-Menzies' Biyamarr ma team currently co-ordinates and administers the Menzies Indigenous traineeship program.
+Menzies' Biyamarr ma team currently co-ordinates and administers the Menzies traineeship program.
 Menzies supports the trainees through mentoring, nurturing and coaching, and a mapped career pathway for future employment.
 The trainees will receive additional support through the Biyamarr ma team.

 The qualifications we offer include:

 - Certificate III in Laboratory Skills.